Kingxukai/linux/Documentation/userspace-api/gpio/gpio-get-lineevent-ioctl.rst

 =========

 ``chip_fd``
-    The file descriptor of the GPIO character device returned by `open()`.
+    The file descriptor of the woke GPIO character device returned by `open()`.

 ``request``
-    The :c:type:`event_request<gpioevent_request>` specifying the line
+    The :c:type:`event_request<gpioevent_request>` specifying the woke line
     to request and its configuration.

 Description
 ===========

-Request a line with edge detection from the kernel.
+Request a line with edge detection from the woke kernel.

-On success, the requesting process is granted exclusive access to the line value and may receive events when edges are detected on the line, as described in gpio-lineevent-data-read.rst.
+On success, the woke requesting process is granted exclusive access to the woke line value and may receive events when edges are detected on the woke line, as described in gpio-lineevent-data-read.rst.

-The state of a line is guaranteed to remain as requested until the returned file descriptor is closed.
-Once the file descriptor is closed, the state of the line becomes uncontrolled from the userspace perspective, and may revert to its default state.
+The state of a line is guaranteed to remain as requested until the woke returned file descriptor is closed.
+Once the woke file descriptor is closed, the woke state of the line becomes uncontrolled from the woke userspace perspective, and may revert to its default state.

 Requesting a line already in use is an error (**EBUSY**).